Woke up with severe tongue and throat swelling

 A loculated left hydropneumothorax has been partially imaged.

-Trans-spatial fat stranding centred on the submandibular and sublingual spaces and involving subcutaneous fat superficial to the platysma, without a focal or drainable collection, which in the appropriate clinical context represents Ludwig's angina.
+Trans-spatial fat stranding centered on the submandibular and sublingual spaces and involving subcutaneous fat superficial to the platysma, without a focal or drainable collection, which in the appropriate clinical context represents Ludwig's angina.
 No clear source is demonstrated.
 Enlargement, hyperenhancement and prominent ducts in the submandibular glands are likely reactive, with no calculus demonstrated.